 Homeowners can usually get the money in one of three ways (or in any combination of the three):

-- as a line of credit that can be drawn on at the borrower’s option, or
+- As a line of credit that can be drawn on at the borrower’s option

 The most popular choice is the line of credit because it allows a borrower to decide when they need the money and how much (provided they are not in default).
 Moreover, no interest is charged on the untapped balance of the loan.